 The Rosenau was only a small, hastily built castle, surrounded by dense forest.
 The wind whistled through the cracks in the walls, it did not warm up, and with every time a storm came up they feared for the roof.
 And yet, the Rosenauoffered protection for humans and animals, as cramped as it may have been.
 It was a hard time for most people, and far from the courts of kings and the high nobility, dire poverty prevailed in many places.

-The Earth Dragons are small, knobby beings who scurry through hollow tree trunks and the caves in the Seven Mountains.
-Today they are seen less frequently.
-Philipp and Mauzibauz however, were good friends with them.
-In this hard winter, even the Earth Dragons were looking for a safe spot in the caves under the earth, and so Mauzibauz and Philipp had wait for a while.
-“Please”, Philip urged, “we really need your help.
+The earth dragons are small, knobby beings who scurry through hollow tree trunks and the caves in the Siebengebirge.
+Nowadays we do not see them often.
+Philip and Mauzibauz, however, were good friends with them.
+During this severe winter, the earth dragons had also found a safe place in the caves below ground, so Mauzibauz and Philip had to wait quite a while.”Please”, Philip urged, “we really need your help.
 We have to go to the chapel on Mount Petersberg.”
 Thereupon the earth dragons came, one by one.

 Finally Mauzibauz, Ruotger and the earth dragon had arrived at the dilapidated chapel on Mount Petersberg.
 Now here lived a monk whom they all knew as Cervisius.
 Actually he drank a lot.
 Once he had been an important man in the Empire, but then he was so frustrated by the selfishness of most church and secular dignitaries that he had withdrawn and become a recluse.
 Mauzibauz knocked on the door, and when he heard nothing, he stepped inside.
 Cervisius lay on a bed of straw, some empty jugs stood around him.
 “Cervisius, wake up,” Mauzibauzpurred.
 “Let me sleep,” babbled the monk, “I must be crazy if I hear a cat talk to me.”Mauzibauz shook his head indulgently.
 “No,” he said, “You’re not crazy.
 Generally we cats know how to express ourselves quite well.
 Please, you must help us.”